fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

-Example 1: assessing and recommending eligibility for mortgage approval based on factors such as income, credit score, employment and education, and failing to consider factors such as race, socio-economic status, as well as any socially-dependent views present in actors responsible for creating means necessary for people to apply for mortgages.
+Example 1: assessing and recommending eligibility for mortgage approval based on factors such as income, credit score, employment and education, and failing to consider factors such as race, socioeconomic status, as well as any socially-dependent views present in actors responsible for creating means necessary for people to apply for mortgages.

 Example 2: assessing risk of re-engagement in criminal behaviour in an individual